 First, before going through all sorts of technical stuff, let's check the basics.

 The first thing you need to make sure is that the computer you are using is hardwired directly to the router.
 Check that the Ethernet or network cable is securely snapped into not only the computer but also into a numbered port on the back of the router.

 One of the quickest and easiest fixes is performing a power cycle.
 Power cycling refers to removing the power from the router, waiting a few seconds, then plugging the power back in.

 If you have lights on the router but not lights for the cable plugged in the numbered spot, try another numbered spot or try another cable.
-Don't have another cable, try flip-flopping the cord so that the computer end goes in the router and the router end into the computer.
+If you don't have another cable, try flip-flopping the cord so that the computer end goes in the router and the router end goes into the computer.
 Although both ends of the cable are identical, I have seen where one end will make a connection in one device but not another.

 Not only is correctly entering in the routers IP address crucial, but where you enter the IP address is equally important.
 This is one of the most common mistakes.
 Most routers, depending on brand, use either 192.168.1.1 or 192.168.0.1.
 Try both of them.
 If one does not work, odds are the other will.

 Still no dice?
-First thing to make sure is that the router indicates that it sees the computer by lighting a numbered LED to correspond to the port number you are plugged into.
+The first thing to make sure is that the router indicates that it sees the computer by lighting a numbered LED to correspond to the port number you are plugged into.

 Next, let's make sure that you are not entering the IP address incorrectly.

 For example, these examples are incorrect and will never work:

 Also, it is not necessary to put the http:// in front of the numbers such as: